 We never sell the data we hold to any third parties or use the data to help third parties market to you in any way.

 Your personal information is contained in secure networks and is only accessible by a limited number of persons who have special access rights to such systems and are required to keep the information confidential.

-We use a cloud-based records system to keep all our patient and customer records in a secure environment.
-The system we currently use is Lumeon, the security of which is ISO-certified.
+We use cloud-based systems to keep all our patient and customer records in a secure environment.
+The systems we currently use are Lumeon, the security of which is ISO-certified and Microsoft OneDrive.

 Where personal data is in hard copy, this is shredded as soon as possible.
 Where hard copy data must be retained, it is kept in locked filing cabinets, in locked offices.

 We take care to ensure that your personal data and other confidential information is treated in the strictest confidence, and is only shared with others, both internally within Halcyon Doctors, and externally with third parties, on a need-to-know basis.